CSMTS – Critical System Monitoring & Tracking System

 - Standby operation mode for non-IOGP contract operation

 The CSMTS – Critical System Monitoring and Tracking System is a stand-alone data acquisition, recording, communications and transmission product developed by Fathom Systems.

-Installed by IHC Hytech for Oceanwide Safety at Sea, the system meets and exceed the current guidelines and requirements for the safe operation of self-propelled hyperbaric lifeboats (SPHL) in the event of an evacuation from the host Dive Support Vessel (DSV).
-The product is a multi-unit system that is an industry wide requirement as stipulated in OGP Report 478 (7.4) and an essential element of the hyperbaric evacuation plan set out in the IMCA D052 guideline document.
+The Fathom Systems CSMTS meets and exceeds the current guidelines and requirements for the safe operation of self-propelled hyperbaric lifeboats (SPHL) in the event of an evacuation from the host Dive Support Vessel (DSV).
+The product is a multi-unit system that is an industry wide requirement as stipulated in IOGP Report 478 (7.4) and an essential element of the hyperbaric evacuation plan set out in the IMCA D052 guideline document.